sktime/enhancement-proposals/steps/25_pytorch_forecasting_dsipts/step.md

 of API uniformity, and a simple API.

-It was decided that both packages - `pytorch-forecasting` and `dsip-ts` - would merge with the aim to creat `pytorch-forecasting` - as the "sktime" of `torch` forecasting models.
+It was decided that both packages - `pytorch-forecasting` and `dsip-ts` - would merge with the aim to create `pytorch-forecasting v2` - as the "sktime" of `torch` forecasting models.

 References: